 Although COVID appears to be on its way out, the pandemic is still not over.
 Many people are hesitant to come to places where there are a group of people gathered, and rightfully so.
 Immunocompromised people, especially, can’t attend any public gatherings where there are a lot of people jam-packed in a confined place.
 Many church members left their congregation as they did not feel safe inside a church building with groups of people.

 Your church can counter this problem by enforcing proper social distancing.
-A no-compromise policy is required for this, and a minimum distance of 4-6 feet must be maintained between people.
-Make sure the people are wearing masks to protect themselves and others.
+A no-compromise policy is required, and a minimum distance of 4-6 feet must be maintained between people.
+Make sure people wear masks to protect themselves and others.
 Make sure there is adequate ventilation in your church.
-All these things will help gain the members’ trust and make them feel safe about coming back to the church.
+All these things will help gain the members’ trust and make them feel safe about returning to the church.

-If you’re a church leader, you must be aware that your church might be liable if a person catches a disease and presses charges.
-You need to be prepared for any of these situations, and getting your church insured is the best way to do it.
+If you’re a church leader, you must know that your church might be liable if a person catches a disease and presses charges.
+You need to be prepared for these situations, and getting your church insured is the best way to do it.
 While most insurance policies contain an exclusion for viruses, there are many other insurance coverage for churches you will want to ensure you have in place.

 Integrity Now Insurance is a church insurance company that provides church insurance policies in multiple states, including Arizona, Ohio, Washington, California, and Nevada.
 We specialize in a whole suite of church insurance services, including but not limited to, general liability insurance, business auto insurance, workers compensation insurance, directors and officers insurance, abuse and molestation insurance, and more for nonprofits and faith-based organizations.
 Get in touch with us now for further information.